-- You will also need to have your insurance card so we can make a copy
+- You will also need to have your insurance card so that we can make a copy.

 - The therapist will then perform the objective evaluation and develop a treatment plan to address the problems you are experiencing.
 The plan is created with input from you, your therapist, and your doctor/healthcare provider.